 The InsertVersionInfo.sql script isn't required for versions of the App-V management database later than App-V 5.0 SP3.

 Workaround: Use a newer version of Microsoft Visual Studio.

-Currently, Visual Studio 2012 doesn't support app virtualization, whether using Microsoft App-V or third party solutions such as VMWare ThinApp.
-While it is possible you might find that Visual Studio works well enough for your purposes when running within one of these environments, we are unable to address any bugs or issues found when running in a virtualized environment at this time.
+Currently, Visual Studio 2012 doesn't support app virtualization, whether using Microsoft App-V or third party solutions such as VMware ThinApp.
+While it's possible you might find that Visual Studio works well for your purposes when running within one of these environments, we're unable to address any bugs or issues found when running in a virtualized environment at this time.

 Application filename restrictions for App-V Sequencer

-The App-V Sequencer cannot sequence applications with filenames matching "CO_<x>" where x is any numeral.
+The App-V Sequencer can't sequence applications with filenames matching "CO_<x>" where x is any numeral.
 Error 0x8007139F will be generated.

 Workaround: Use a different filename